aws-samples/appsync-refarch-realtime/README.md

    Wait for the provisioning to complete.
 Once done, a `src/aws-exports.js` file with the resources information is created.

-5. Edit the following command and add your **free for non-commercial use** TMDb API Key (refer to Prerequisites) on line 5:
+5. Execute the following command in a shell terminal and add your **free for non-commercial use** TMDb API Key (refer to Prerequisites) on line 5:

     ```bash
     export TMDB_API_KEY=<YOUR TMDB API KEY HERE>